Arreth45/COMP392-Lab3/README.md

-# typescriptgulp
+# COMP392 - Lab 3

-Example project to transpile TypeScript to JavaScript by using Gulp Automation
+Example lab to transpile TypeScript to JavaScript by using Gulp Automation